Quick Start

 Interpreting results and executing functions based on AI responses:

-//check the AI reply, if it contains the function_call parameter, execute our function
+//check the AI reply, if it contains the tool_calls parameter, execute our function

 //check if your function name is called by the AI